Expression Of Eph Receptors And Their Ligands Ephrins During Lipopolysaccharide Fever In Rats

 Digital Object Identifier (DOI)

 Ivanov, Andrei I.; Steiner, Alexandre A.; Scheck, Adrienne C.; and Romanovsky, Andrej A., "Expression Of Eph Receptors And Their Ligands Ephrins During Lipopolysaccharide Fever In Rats" (2005).
-Neurobiology.
+Translational Neuroscience.
 362.